Sentiment analysis

 Conclusion

 As shown through the examples above, sentiment analysis is very versatile and can be used for various purposes.
-As human emotions are very complex however there are still limitations to it but even so As shown through the aforementioned examples, by determining an appropriate research object and methodology, it can be used to aid research on subjective data.
+As human emotions are very complex however there are still limitations to it but even so qs shown through the aforementioned examples, by determining an appropriate research object and methodology, it can be used to aid research on subjective data.
 It can, and has been used for example, for extracting main stress factors amongst university students through an analysis of tweets on social media.
 Another example we discussed is a study done on the effects of MBCT-CP on expressions of pain, where they applied sentiment analysis on diaries of the participants.
-And so, while it does have its limitations in regards to the complexity of the human mind, looking at it from the other side it actually forms a way to bring structure in this complexity allowing for studies of bigger speed and quantity; and allowing for new approaches to the solving of problems born from society.
+And so, while it does have its limitations in regard to the complexity of the human mind, looking at it from the other side, it actually forms a way to bring structure to this complexity allowing for studies of greater speed and quantity and allowing for new approaches to the solving of problems born from society.

 Sources